nvhhr/discordcss/snippets/README.md

 lowercaser: Forces certain texts to lowercase

+modalsettings: settings and some other dialogs like audit log show up as a modal window

 randomfixes: A miscellaneous collection of random fixes I thought I'd split into a separate file

 recute: Make vencord server cute again